CliffBarbier/CliffBarbier.github.io/source/about-blog/index.markdown

 ## Audience
 I expect my audience to be many different types of people.
+But it is going to be focused at the following:

+* Business executives and boards of directors
 * Non-technical managers of information security
 * New infosec managers with a technical background
 * Techies who are new to the field of information security.